 - Have dedicated landing pages for various properties such as Villas, Resorts etc. Each property must be optimised.

 - Your URLs must be SEO friendly containing the destination/property name.
-Example of a proper structure URL could be: www.homepage.com/goa/south-goa/villas-in-baga-beach
+An example of a proper structure URL could be: www.homepage.com/goa/south-goa/villas-in-baga-beach

 - A breadcrumb at the top of the page helps search engines understand the structure of the site better.
 For the user, Breadcrumbs make the discovery of related information easily.
 For example, A breadcrumb for the above page could be the following;